aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/convert-html-to-pdf/_index.md

 </ul>

 ## **HTML to PDF Conversion in Node.js**
-How to convert HTML to PDF?
+How do you convert HTML to PDF?
 With [Aspose.Cells for Node.js via C++](https://releases.aspose.com/cells/nodejs-cpp/) library, you can easily convert HTML to PDF programmatically with a few lines of code.
-Aspose.Cells for Node.js via C++ is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
+Aspose.Cells for Node.js via C++ is capable of building cross‑platform applications with the ability to generate, modify, convert, render and print all Excel files.

 ## **JavaScript Convert HTML to PDF**
 The following JavaScript code sample shows how to convert an HTML document to a PDF using [Aspose.Cells for Node.js via C++](https://releases.aspose.com/cells/nodejs-cpp/).

 1. Create an instance of the [HtmlLoadOptions](https://reference.aspose.com/cells/nodejs-cpp/htmlloadoptions/) class.
 1. Initialize [Workbook](https://reference.aspose.com/cells/nodejs-cpp/workbook/) object.
-1. Save output PDF document by calling Workbook.save() method.
+1. Save the output PDF document by calling the `Workbook.save()` method.

 ```javascript
 const AsposeCells = require("aspose.cells.node");